 Club Sports Program: The Club Sports Program provides opportunities for individuals who share a common interest in a specific sport to enjoy the benefits of a group experience.
 Clubs are regulated by program and university regulations but retain the characteristics of self-administration and self-regulation.
 Members assume a variety of roles within the club (member, officer, coach) and are called upon to assist in all aspects of club operations.

-Instructional Program: The Instructional Program offers opportunities for various non-credit classes, lessons, or certifications.
+Non-Credit Instruction Program: The Non-Credit Instruction Program offers opportunities for various non-credit classes, lessons, or certifications.
 Regular offerings include American Red Cross First Aid and CPR, Lifeguard Instruction, and Learn to Swim.
 In addition, program offerings include, but are not limited to, areas of instruction relating to dance, health topics, and sport instruction.
 Participants who are interested in a particular class offering are encouraged to express this interest to the UREC Program.

 Our mission is to provide a wide variety of quality recreational programs in a safe and secure environment which enhance the social, mental, and physical well-being of the entire university community.
 As a result, University Recreation performs a vital role in the recruitment, retention, and education of students and personnel.